 Kure Atoll is an extremely remote work location.
 Transportation to/from Kure Atoll is by ship and is infrequent.
 The ability to live and work in close quarters with a small group of people for an extended period of time is of the utmost importance.
-The field teams consist of 6 to 8 people.
+The seasonal field teams consist of 6 to 8 people.
 Due to limited transportation, there are only 2 field seasons per year (approximately 6 months each).
 Contact on Kure is limited to text only e-mail (no pictures or attachments) through the field station's satellite phone.
-There is no internet or cell phone service available.
+There is no Internet or cell phone service available.
 Strict Quarantine: Biosecurity protocols are in place to prevent further introduction of alien species.
 This quarantine requires that all "soft" items (clothing, shoes, straps, etc.) must be purchased new and frozen for 48 hours prior to departure to Kure Atoll.
 All "hard" items (cameras, electronics, musical instruments, etc.) must be inspected thoroughly and may need to be frozen or fumigated prior to departure.

-Primary responsibilities include: invasive plant removal (manual and chemical), Big-headed ant monitoring, Laysan teal monitoring, native plant propagation and out-planting, vegetation surveys, seabird surveys and assisting with banding events, Hawaiian monk seal monitoring, marine debris removal, data collection and entry, weekly meetings.
+Primary responsibilities include: invasive plant removal (manual and chemical), Big-headed ant monitoring, Laysan teal monitoring, native plant propagation and out-planting, vegetation surveys, seabird and shorebird surveys, Hawaiian monk seal monitoring, marine debris removal, data collection and entry, weekly meetings.
 Additionally, all personnel will help with regular camp upkeep and chores outside of regular work hours.

-Although the work load is diverse, most of the hours are dedicated to invasive plant removal (75-80%)
+\\Although the work load is diverse, most of the hours are dedicated to invasive plant removal (75-80%)\\ for long periods of time, able to swim, 20/20 color vision or correctable lenses.
+Must be comfortable with use of pesticides.

 Desired Skills/Experience: invasive species management, plant identification, Hawaiian plant propagation and outplanting, avian reproductive monitoring and identification, binocular/spotting scope use, data management, familiarity with Excel and ArcGIS, GPS use.
-Other useful skills include: carpentry, solar equipment maintenance, small boat experience.
+Other useful skills include carpentry, boating, and maintenance.

-Requirements: strong interpersonal skills, excellent physical and mental health, able to walk 10 miles per day with a 40lb pack over uneven terrain, lift 50 lbs, work for long hours in uncomfortable and/or unpredictable weather, bend or stoop for long periods of time, able to swim, 20/20 color vision or correctable lenses.
+Requirements: strong interpersonal skills, excellent physical and mental health, able to walk 10 miles per day with a 40lb pack over uneven terrain, lift 50 lbs., work for long hours in uncomfortable and/or unpredictable weather, bend or stoop